16 October 2019

 “The sheer number of apprenticeship standards under review shows the scale of engineering and manufacturing involvement in apprenticeships, which we are very proud of.
 This review will help to ensure that all the apprenticeships remain relevant and support the needs of a thriving UKPLC.”

-- The Route Review will be looking the Engineering and manufacturing route as well as 59 apprenticeships standards, these can be found by clicking here.
+- The Route Review will be looking at the Engineering and manufacturing route as well as 59 apprenticeships standards

 - Following the publishing of recommendations, the Institute will take a sensible pace of change with the standards available to ensure a smooth transition.